Valutis

 The people watching is amazing!
 Think about it – there are people from all walks of life, every generation and the added boost of high emotions and lots of alcohol!
 That’s a winning combination!

-This weekend I found myself at such a venue.
+I recently found myself at such a venue.
 Not surprising, I watched and thought (while my wife did most of the dancing)!
 What struck me was how closely “dance-floor personalities” gelled with the personalities I see when coaching plateaued high achievers.

 Let’s take a look.